SeisComP/seiscomp/doc/base/glossary.rst

       discovered it.
 The boundary is between 20 and 60 km deep beneath the continents and between 5 and 10 km deep beneath the ocean floor.

+   moment tensor

+      Moment tensors or seismic moment tensors describe the equivalent forces due to seismic point sources, e.g. earthquakes with rupture dimensions much smaller than the distance at which they are observed.

    network
       A set of stations typically maintained by one or more institutions and tuned to record particular signals.